 Through participant observation, one team learned about the effects of changing weather patterns on local food production by weekly visits to a farmer’s market and conversations with the local vendors.
 Through surveys, another team learned about local views of climate change and contrasted those with views nationwide.
 The single subject design team took an inventory of the food in their cabinets and refrigerators and noted where it was produced.
 They planned to calculate the “food miles” and CO2 production that resulted from their buying choices.
 Over the next month, they took two more inventories to see if their buying habits changed as a result of trying consciously to reduce their carbon footprint.
 The photo voice and interviewing teams both focused on exploring the effects of the 2012 deluge and flood that affected Duluth, MN and the surrounding areas.
 Their experiences countered the common assumption that qualitative research is easier than quantitative studies.

 I am so grateful that I had an opportunity to work with this adventurous and creative group of students.
 It was a fitting way to end my career as an institutional educator.
 The only thing I regret is that other faculty and institutional decision makers missed the student presentations.
 Imagine – what could the world become if educational institutions were inspired to explore ways to change how things have always been done in order to honor the earth and all life?

 Lisbeth B. Schorr (1998).
 Common purpose: Strengthening families and neighborhoods to rebuild America.
 New York City, NY: Anchor Books.

-Copyright Notice: © Carol A. Hand, Cheryl A. Bates, and carolahand, 2014.
+Copyright Notice: © Carol A. Hand and carolahand, 2013-2015.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Carol A. Hand, Cheryl Bates, and carolahand with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Carol A. Hand and carolahand with appropriate and specific direction to the original content.